These are the victims of the Boulder shootings

 When the coronavirus pandemic began last March, Stong added a border to his Facebook picture that read: “I can’t stay home, I am a grocery store worker” — an homage to essential workers who have risked their health throughout the crisis.

-One day, Spicer said, she saw Stong at the store and asked him how he was doing.”
+One day, Spicer said, she saw Stong at the store and asked him how he was doing.

-He gestured his hand like a plane coming off a runway and said, ‘I’m flying!’”
+He gestured his hand like a plane coming off a runway and said, "‘I’m flying!’”
 Spicer said.
 “And my son said today, 'I guess he really is now.’”

 Stong was gregarious, generous, confident and loyal.
 He was drawn to anything fast, including old muscle cars, motorcycles, dirt bikes and airplanes.